dbackowski/wormhole/README.md

 ## What it does

-Wormhole creates a secure tunnel between your local development server and the internet, allowing you to:
+Wormhole creates a tunnel between your local development server and the internet, allowing you to:

 - Share your local web application with others instantly
 - Test webhooks and APIs that require public URLs